 4. Applicant to serve application etc.

-(1) On receiving the copies of a Form No. 101, 102 or 104 and any accompanying affidavit from a Registrar, the applicant must —

-(a) serve one copy of the form and any accompanying affidavit on the Director General; and
+(1) On receiving the copies of a Form No. 101, 102 or 104 and any accompanying affidavit from a Registrar, the applicant must serve one copy of the form and any accompanying affidavit on the Director General.

-(b) serve one copy of the form and any accompanying affidavit on the DPP.

-(2) On receiving the copies of a Form No. 103 and any accompanying affidavit from a Registrar, the Director General must —

-(a) serve one copy on the holder of the extraordinary licence to which the application relates; and
+(2) On receiving the copies of a Form No. 103 and any accompanying affidavit from a Registrar, the Director General must serve one copy on the holder of the extraordinary licence to which the application relates.

-(b) serve one copy on the DPP.

-[Rule 4 inserted in Gazette 21 Feb 2007 p.
-586.]
+[Rule 4 inserted in Gazette 28 Jul 2010 p.
+3484-5.]

 5. Hearing of application, appearance at